imRYiUK/actu_tp/backend/README.md

 - XSD schemas are located in `src/main/resources/schema/`
 - Java classes are auto-generated from XSD using JAXB
 - SOAP endpoints are configured in `WebServiceConfig`
+- All endpoints share the same namespace: `http://actu.com/users`

 ## 🔐 Security